plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## Google's business model is a privacy violation

 The web as we know it is evolving.
-Apple is pushing a privacy-first approach from its operating systems.
+Apple is pushing a privacy-first approach from its operating systems and Safari.
 Services like DuckDuckGo and HEY give people competitive alternatives to the surveillance capitalism-funded products and regulations such as [CCPA](https://plausible.io/blog/google-analytics-ccpa) and [GDPR](https://plausible.io/blog/google-analytics-gdpr) are forcing companies to respect the privacy of their users.

-Cross-site tracking that the adtech is based on using tools such as Google Analytics and third-party cookies is being phased out.
+Cross-site tracking that adtech is based on using tools such as Google Analytics and third-party cookies is being phased out.
 Safari, Firefox and Brave are leading the way.
 And legislation like GDPR has proven that if you give people a fair choice to opt-out of personalized advertising, most of them will.

 The writing is on the wall and Google is increasingly aware of the existential threat the privacy-first movement poses to its business model.
-Now Google wants to join this new world without the intention to give up on surveillance capitalism and jeopardize its advertising business.
+Now Google wants to join this new world without the intention to give up on surveillance capitalism and jeopardize its targeted advertising business.

 How can you keep your lucrative ad business when not being able to use third-party cookies and tools such as Google Analytics?
 Google is moving all the tracking and data gathering for advertising purposes where they can control it best: browser level.
 That's how we got to the Federated Learning of Cohorts (FLoc) initiative which is currently being tested on millions of Chrome browser users across the world.

+There have always been concerns about Chrome tracking.
+We know that the browsing history of logged-in Chrome users is sent to Google.
+FLoC seems like a continuation of their angle to track people through the browser.

-Google is doubling down on a business model based on tracking of personal data.
+Google is doubling down on a business model based on behavioral profiling and targeted advertisements.
 This business model in itself is a privacy violation and cannot exist on the privacy-first web.
 Google's business interests mean that they are unlikely to ever provide a true web privacy protection compared to solutions built by companies with a more ethical business model.

 Let's take a look at what this all means and what you can do about it.